qu4dSec/4F9h0x/README.md

-There are rooms that are not here but will be added later
+There are rooms that are not here but will be added later ("and write-ups")